scala-ide/scala-ide.github.com/download/milestone.md

 {% include milestone-download-features.txt %}

 ## Update Site
-This release of the Scala IDE is available only for Scala 2.9.
-If you want to have a look at the features coming with Scala 2.10, check out the [nightly build][nightly] .
+This release of the Scala IDE is available for both Scala 2.9.x and Scala 2.10.0-M6.

 Please check the [changelog] for the list of fixes.